kylephillips/wp-base-theme/readme.md

 ## Plugin Setup
 1. Rename the `base` plugin directory
 2. Rename the namespace declaration in `composer.json`
-3. Rename namespace in files under `app/`
+3. Rename namespace in classes under `app/`
 4. Run `composer install` to build the autoloader
 5. Add post types/taxonomies as needed in their respective classes